daniele-rinaldo/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.exeter.ac.uk/research/leep/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are environmental, development and mathematical economics, currently focused on studying the economic impact of endemic diseases in sub-Saharan Africa.
+bio: My research interests are environmental, development and mathematical economics.
 Also a pianist.

 interests:
 - Environmental economics